timgates42/lettuce/specs/dev/install.md

 OS specific
 -----------

-Here are repcipes for specific operating systems.
+Here are recipes for specific operating systems.
 They should help you go fast or automate lettuce installation procedure:

 Generic guidelines